kaylumah/hosting/_site/_posts/2025-04-05-tracking-nuget-updates-with-powershell.md

 This means we resolve `7.0.0`, dotnet list package reports `8.2.0` which violates the version range, and we don't know about `7.2.0` package that would be a valid upgrade.

 We make the following changes to the script.
-Check via RegEX if we detect a version range (min, max package versions), and handle the following cases
+Check via regex if we detect a version range (min, max package versions), and handle the following cases
 1. `Min == Max` => no update, version pinned.
 2. `Latest < Max` => update, latest version within range.
 3. `Latest > Max` => check NuGet, there might be a version.